Anticyclotomic Euler systems for unitary groups

-Combining the results of several people (see Theorem \ref{ExistenceOfGaloisRep}), Chenevier and Harris have shown that there exists a semisimple continuous Galois representation $\rho_{\pi} \colon G_E \to \opn{GL}_{2n}(\Qpb)$ satisfying the following unramified local--global compatibility: for all but finitely many rational primes $\ell$ and for all $\lambda | \ell$
+The representation $\Pi$ decomposes as a restricted tensor product $\otimes_{v}' \Pi_v$ over the places of $E$, and for each (finite) prime $\lambda$ where $\Pi_{\lambda}$ is unramified, we let $L(\Pi_{\lambda}, s)$ denote the standard local $L$-factor attached to $\Pi_{\lambda}$ (see Definition \ref{StandardLFactorDef}).
+We use similar notation for the representation $\Pi_0$.
+Combining the results of several people (see Theorem \ref{ExistenceOfGaloisRep}), Chenevier and Harris have shown that there exists a semisimple continuous Galois representation $\rho_{\pi} \colon \Gal(\overline{E}/E) \to \opn{GL}_{2n}(\Qpb)$ satisfying the following unramified local--global compatibility: for all but finitely many rational primes $\ell$ and for all $\lambda | \ell$